UN: Al-Shabab remains ‘potent threat’ in Somalia and region | WTOP

 The experts said it later emerged that the suicide bomber had been employed at the office since May 2018 under an assumed identity.
 They said an accomplice, also employed in the office under a false name, was still being sought.

+In a briefing to reporters last week, Somali intelligence chief Fahad Yasin said the country’s intelligence agency has rolled out new background screening of all government workers to find al-Shabab infiltrators.

+Mogadishu is experiencing a period of calm because of a number of efforts including the deployment of hundreds of undercover officers and surveillance cameras across the city, Yasin said.
+Further checkpoints have been set up in Mogadishu to help stop al-Shabab from smuggling in explosives and attackers.

-The panel said money is not a limiting factor for al-Shabab, saying its “taxation” of all aspects of Somalia’s economy “is undiminished, and has likely expanded.”
+The U.N. panel’s report said money is not a limiting factor for al-Shabab, saying its “taxation” of all aspects of Somalia’s economy “is undiminished, and has likely expanded.”

 The experts cited preliminary evidence indicating al-Shabab has started taxing imports into the port of Mogadishu.